exploratory-io/book/viz/axis-format.md

 ![](images/axis-format1.png)

-Currently, the Axis Foramtting is available only if you assign a Date or POSIXct column to the axis.
+Currently, the Axis Formatting is available only if you assign a Date or POSIXct column to the axis.

 ## Date Format